 But also he’s infamous.

 Remembered as Vlad Tepes – ‘Vlad the Impaler’ was born in Transylvania

 One of history’s nastiest nasties.

 It is said that “Vlad the Impaler” murdered – mainly by impaling – 40,000 to 100,000 people (including political rivals, criminals and anyone he considered “useless to humanity”).

 Add to this Turkish invaders, in which he amassed another 100,000 victims.

 No surprises.
 Genghis Khan did pretty damn well too (and if we get into 20th century tyrants well, the prizes to hand out are staggering).
 But anyway, back to Dracula.

 IMPALING … is really evil.

 ¹ Despite being the most widely known vampire novel, Dracula was not the first.
-It was preceded and partly inspired by Sheridan Le Fanu’s 1871 “Carmilla“, about a lesbian vampire who preys on a lonely young woman (which was probably based on Hungarian Countess Elizabeth Bathory, who tortured and killed – wild estimates but ranging from – 36 to 700 young women.
-She committed these crimes to bathe in their blood, believing that this preserved her youth).
+That it was preceded and partly inspired by Sheridan Le Fanu’s 1871 “Carmilla“, about a lesbian vampire who preys on a lonely young woman.